 Difficulty level: Easy

-The flat terrain makes this one of the perfect scenic snowshoe trails for families and beginners, with an easy 1-mile cruise around a snow-covered pond.
+The flat terrain makes Gold Creek Pond an excellent snowshoeing trail for families and beginners, with an easy one-mile cruise around a snow-covered pond.
 Its location on top of Snoqualmie Pass provides stunning Cascadian peak panoramas.
 If you want to extend the adventure, check out other connecting trails.
 This area is popular, so get there early or go mid-week to avoid crowds.
 The road to the trailhead, Forest Road 142, isn’t plowed, but you can park along Forest Road 4832.
 Depending on your parking spot, it can be a half mile or more to the trailhead, so calculate that into your mileage.

 Wenatchee Crest Trail, Cle Elum